-Note that every edge $e\in T$ produces at least $\lfloor \frac{c(e)}{l_i}\rfloor$ edges in $G_i$.
-Hence, $G_i$ has in total at least $\sum_{e\in T} \lfloor \frac{c(e)}{l_i} \rfloor \geq \sum_{e\in T} (\frac{c(e)}{l_i}-1)=n(\frac{f}{l_i}-1)$ edges.
-For $i\leq \log_9(f^{1-\epsilon})$ we have $l_i\leq 9^{\log_9(f^{1-\epsilon})}=f^{1-\epsilon}$.
-Therefore, we have at least $n(\frac{f}{l_i}-1)\geq n(f^\epsilon-1)=s$ edges. \end{proof}
+Note that every edge $e\in T$ produces at least $\lfloor \frac{c(e)}{9^i}\rfloor$ edges in $G_i$.
+Hence, $G_i$ has in total at least $\sum_{e\in T} \lfloor \frac{c(e)}{9^i} \rfloor \geq \sum_{e\in T} (\frac{c(e)}{9^i}-1)=n(\frac{f}{9^i}-1)$ edges.
+For $i\leq \log_9(f^{1-\delta})$ we have $9^i\leq 9^{\log_9(f^{1-\delta})}=f^{1-\delta}$.
+Therefore, we have at least $n(\frac{f}{9^i}-1)\geq n(f^\delta-1)=s$ edges. \end{proof}

-Let $n_i$ be the number of active vertices and $m_i$ be the number of edges where both endpoints are active vertices in $G_i$.
+Recall that $n_i$ is the number of active vertices and let $m_i$ be the number of edges where both endpoints are active vertices in $G_i$.
 Our next aim is to get a lower bound on $m_i$ and an upper bound on $n_i$.

-\begin{lemma} We have $m_i\geq \frac{s}{2^i}$ for $i\leq \log_9(f^{1-\epsilon})$. \end{lemma}
+\begin{lemma} We have $m_i\geq \frac{s}{2^i}$ for $i\leq \log_9(f^{1-\delta})$. \end{lemma}